Ensuring a Legacy of Longleaf

 Headed by Gesse Bullock, the Wildland Fire Management team is working hard to remove competing vegetation, create healthier stands through thinning, and put nutrients back into the soil.
 Ultimately, the Alabama-Coushatta Tribe of Texas hopes to restore and preserve nearly 400 acres of longleaf pine forest on tribal lands with prescribed fire playing a leading role in this endeavor.

-Needle Harvest Charity Battise of the Alabama-Coushatta Tribe of Texas harvests longleaf pine needles for basket weavers. © Claire Everett/TNC
+RESTORATION IN ACTION: Charity Battise of the Alabama-Coushatta Tribe of Texas ignites encroaching brush and competing vegetation, creating healthier conditions for the longleafs to grow. © Claire Everett/TNC

 Needle harvesting is the first step in traditional basket weaving.
 Harvesters thoughtfully select fully grown needles, free of blemishes or signs of insects.
 As needles are gathered, it's important that the collector does so with a happy and clear state of mind.
 Like all aspects of basket weaving, what you feel is woven into the basket, taking on one's emotions and energy.